Know the Signs of Hypothermia

 Hypothermia develops slowly, causing shivering, clumsiness, confusion, and memory loss.
 Ironically, advanced hypothermia symptoms can actually cause you to feel too warm and shivering may stop.

 Call 911 or seek emergency care immediately if you are experiencing hypothermia symptoms.
 As your body drops below 95 degrees, your heart, brain, and other organs can stop working properly.
 This can lead to very serious complications, such as hypothermia cardiac arrest and hypothermic shock.
-Emergency doctors at Dignity Health Central Coast can provide the fast care you need.
+Emergency doctors at Dignity Health St. John's can provide the fast care you need.

 Your body can lose heat in four different ways, causing hypothermia.
 They are: